satvik6005/happyminds/README.md

-i have used a simple greedy algorithim to assign user elevators which works on minimum distance it assigns nearest operational elevator to the user.
+i have used a simple greedy algorithim to assign user elevators which works on minimum distance it assigns nearest operational elevator to the user. maximum and minimum floors have been intialized by default.